One of the mysteries of the English language finally explained.

-The person or act that gives the most heralded or impressive performance in a programme.‘he was stopped by the arrival on stage of the star turn’‘she was the star turn of the night’
+The person or act that gives the most heralded or impressive performance in a program.

 - ‘And now she wants a repeat performance - she has lined up Manning to be the star turn at a birthday party for her husband Guy Ritchie later this month.’

 - ‘Mirren rescues the newsroom scenes with her star turn as Beatrice's boss, a satanic Wintour like figure in platinum blonde.’

 - ‘He also has fun in his star turn as light-opera composer Arthur Sullivan in Topsy-Turvy.’

 - ‘I, Robot is satisfactory as a story, appealing as a star turn but arresting only as production design - in particular, for its vision of a specific American city.’

 - ‘The rapper Ice Cube takes a star turn as Calvin, the proprietor of the eponymous barbershop.’

 - ‘Her performance is pretty easily the best star turn to come along thus far this year.’

 - ‘Panto king Berwick Kaler left audiences gasping during his star turn at York's Theatre Royal - by correctly guessing the first name of someone in the audience.’